OpenSILEX/opensilex/opensilex-doc/src/main/resources/file-systems/amazon_s3.md

 By default, OpenSILEX rely on credentials file stored in `$HOME/.aws/credentials` with `aws_access_key_id` and `aws_secret_access_key` and use the [ProfileCredentialsProvider](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/auth/credentials/ProfileCredentialsProvider.html).
+This credential provider also take care of the profile passed in configuration.

-If the `useDefaultCredentialsProvider` is set to `true` in your configuration, then OpenSILEX will let Amazon SDK search for any available credentials (see [credentials retrieval order](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html)).
+**Note :** If the `useDefaultCredentialsProvider` is set to `true` in your configuration, then OpenSILEX will let Amazon SDK search for any available credentials (see [credentials retrieval order](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html)).
 Set this setting if you must use a credential method different from shared credentials file.